This morning’s 61 km cycle ride is the 50th logged ride I’ve completed this year.

 There are many long steep hills here, made more difficult today by some frequent, heavy rain showers.

-The featured image was chosen from today’s photos by my friend Maria and is from the ancient Dutch hamlet of Schweiberg.
+The featured image is from the ancient Dutch hamlet of Schweiberg.

 Here can be found 13 half-timbered houses dating from the 16th century, all of which are preserved as national monuments.